 Open meeting rooms are more of a way to provide your visitors a place to rest, and grant your staff an opportunity to discuss your products or services.
 These areas which will usually consist of tables, chairs, sofas, coffee tables, and other typical trade show furniture are open to the general public and are a great way to let your visitors take a load off.
 You staff can have casual meetings in these areas while sharing your promotional materials and increasing brand awareness.
 Providing an open meeting space is a great way to catch up with existing clients in addition to meeting prospective buyers.
 Just remember to keep it comfortable and convenient.

 No Meeting Room

 If you want free flowing foot traffic, don’t require sit down meetings, and have an active sales staff, not having a meeting room may be right for you.
 The key to not utilizing a meeting space is having a very proactive staff that can monitor and engage with all of the customers visiting your booth.
+Some people prefer to have a booth at corporate events which can help to make people aware of your brand in the long run as it gives you a better opportunity to interact and network with potential clients.
+Sometimes celebrity entertainment can enhance your corporate event as they can make sure that no one will forget your business any time soon and can help you become successful.
 If your booth draws a lot of traffic (which an effective one should), it is on them to make sure that everyone is being touched at least once before leaving your space.
 Not having meeting space helps to keep loitering down, and engagement up.